drobotun/gostcrypto/docs/source/api/gostrandom/gostrandom.rst

 .. rubric:: **Exception:**

-- ValueError('invalid seed value size') - in case of invalid size of  initial filling.
+- GOSTRandomError('invalid seed value size') - in case of invalid size of  initial filling.

 *****